Code-Institute-Submissions/to-do-app/README.md

 -   [Github](https://github.com/)
     -   Github is used to store the project after being pushed to Git.
 It is also used for hosting the site.
 -   [Prettier](https://prettier.io/)
-    -   Prettier was used for formatting all of the HTML, CSS and Javascript code.
+    -   Prettier was used for formatting all of the HTML, CSS and JavaScript code.
 -   [ESLint](https://eslint.org/)
     -   The Airbnb ESLint configuration was used to lint code to an industry-standard level.

+## Testing

+Find testing information in this separate file: [TESTING.md](readme/TESTING.md)